KybesRusherhackPlugins/kybes-utils/README.md

 - AntiIllegalDisconnectProxy
 : Automatically cancels IllegalDisconnect when on a proxy

+- AutoElytraFall
+: Automatically deploys your Elytra when falling from a height.

 - BabyElytra
 : Allows you to enable the baby elytra variant for you or others